Overcomer - Leah

 This painting was provided by Leah to demonstrate her talent and how she copes with life.

-Notice the intense moods captured within this paintaing.
+Notice the intense moods captured within this painting.

 Q: What are some strengths you think you and your family has gained from this experience?